fonoster/routr/docs/administration/cli/cheatsheet.md

   $ rctl get gw gweef506
 ```

 - `REF`: Specifies the reference to the resource.
 References are case-sensitive.
 If the reference is omitted, details for all resources are displayed.
-For example: `$ rctl get agents`.
+For example, `$ rctl get agents`.

 - `flags`: Specifies optional flags.
 For example, you can use the --filter to further reduce the output of `get` command.